Seatis/my-teaching-materials/java-databuildlibs/3-ormlite/README.md

 ```

 ### Use SQLite as a database
 In the previous exercise you used an in-memory H2 database for testing purposes.
-In this exercise you are going to change the database to use an embedded SQLite instead of H2.
+In this exercise you are going to change the database to use an embedded version of SQLite instead of H2.
 (More info about [SQLite](https://en.wikipedia.org/wiki/SQLite))

-- Include [Workshop02.java](workshop/Workshop02.java) in the previous project
+- Include [Workshop02.java](workshop/Workshop02.java) from the previous project
 - Change the `databaseUrl` variable to `jdbc:sqlite:accounts.db`
 - Run the application (you should see a new `accounts.db` in your project folder)
 - It is an SQLite database file and you can open it with `DB Browser for SQLite` ([download it](http://sqlitebrowser.org/))
 - You should see something like this:

 ![SQLite browser](workshop02_sqlitebrowser.png)

 ### Add at least 3 Accounts to the database

-- Use the previous class (Workshop02.java) and complete it with some lines of code which inserts 3 or 4 different accounts __without duplicates__ (add Iron Man, Wolverine, Hulk, Loki)
+- Use the previous class (Workshop02.java) and complete it with some lines of code which inserts 3 or 4 different accounts __without duplicates__ (add *Iron Man*, *Wolverine*, *Hulk* and *Loki*)
 - Iterate through all the accounts from the database and print its name

 Expected output (the order can differ):